ut-issl/s2e-documents/README.md

   - main
     - Documents for the latest stable version of s2e-core
       - Current version supports [s2e-core v6.0.0](https://github.com/ut-issl/s2e-core/releases/tag/v6.0.0)
+      - If there are several patch update versions, please use the latest one to avoid bugs.
     - The old versions are managed with `release/tag/v.*.*.*`
-      - The release version number is compatible with s2e-core's version number
+      - The `major` version number is compatible with s2e-core's `major` version number.
   - develop
     - Documents for the latest `develop` branch of s2e-core
     - This version is only for s2e-core developers